azdavis/azdavis.net/posts/en/hash-map-cost-bounds.md

 ---
-title: "Hash map cost bounds"
+title: Hash map cost bounds
 date: 2022-09-20
-desc: "A technicality hidden in some asymptotic cost bounds."
+desc: A technicality hidden in some asymptotic cost bounds.
 ---

 A while ago, I found myself quite confused by exactly how hash maps can claim to have such excellent performance.